Sex and Power in Greece and Rome

 Many Greek and Roman literary works and historical sources deal with sex and power.
 This course will explore a range of ancient literary representations of women, men, femininity, masculinity, sexual practices and sexual prejudices.
 Students will study how ancient authors were influenced by the socio-political context and the constraints of different literary genres.
 All texts will be read in translation.

-For full course information see the Digital Course Outline .
+For full course information see the Digital Course Outline for ANCIENT 316.

 Digital Course Outlines are refreshed in November for the following year.
 Digital Course Outlines for courses to be offered for the first time may be published slightly later.